-- Frequency Range: To be more time efficient, you can choose only to measure the frequency range of interest. - Sweep spectrum correction: you can modify the sweep's spectrum per frequency band by entering corrections in dB.
+- Sweep Slope: You can choose the slope type of the sine-sweep.
+The White (Linear) sweep has frequency energy spread equivalent to white noise and the spectrum is a line in logarithmic axis.
+The Pink (Exponential) sweep has frequency energy spread equivalent to pink noise and the spectrum is an exponential curve.
+In other words, the Pink sweep provides longer playback time for low frequencies, thus more energy at this range, while the White sweep provides longer playback time at mid and high frequencies.
+For most room acoustic measurements, the Pink (Exponential) sweep is preferred against the White (Linear) sweep.
+On the other hand, White (Linear) may be preferable in measurements of sound transmission between rooms, because partitions often provide attenuation at high frequencies.
+You can also make a manual slope, by choosing Manual and specifying the Spectrum slope in the dB/Octave box. - Frequency Range: To be more time efficient, you can choose only to measure the frequency range of interest. - Sweep spectrum correction: you can modify the sweep's spectrum per frequency band by entering corrections in dB.
 This will change the speed of the sweep as a function of frequency, while the level remains constant during the measurement.
 This tool can be used to enhance the measurement in octave bands with a low SNR, because of background noise or the frequency response of the speaker used for example.
 Note that overall, the sweep length remains the same, so the corrections are relative.
 For instance, boosting one frequency band will automatically reduce the power in other bands.
 A consequence is that very large variations across bands will only be possible for sufficiently long sweeps.
 If the sweep duration is too short, the variations will be truncated. - Automatic correction: the button Calculate from impulse response makes it possible to correct the sweep's spectrum automatically, using a previously measured impulse response.
 The correction is based on compensating for the variations in the measured decay range across bands.
 Follow the steps described below: - Measure a first "pilot" impulse response with an uncorrected sweep.
-Save the resulting pilot impulse response. - Before carrying out the actual measurement, click on Calculate from impulse response and select the pilot impulse response (wave file). - Perform the actual impulse response measurement with the corrected sweep. - Note that both the pilot and the actual measurement must be carried out in the same conditions for optimal use.
+Save the resulting pilot impulse response. - o Before carrying out the actual measurement, click on Calculate from impulse response and select the pilot impulse response (wave file). - o Perform the actual impulse response measurement with the corrected sweep. - Note that both the pilot and the actual measurement must be carried out in the same conditions for optimal use.